spatialaudio/digital-signal-processing-exercises/README.md

 `jupyter notebook`

-- Change Kernel in the Jupyter Notebook GUI to my_dsp.
+- Change Kernel in the Jupyter Notebook GUI to my_dsp

 - Have fun with the playgrounds